Stine Sandbech

-Stine Sandbech (born 24 January 1996) is a Danish professional footballer who plays as a forward for BK Häcken in the Swedish Damallsvenskan and for the Danish national team.
-She has earlier played for Brøndby IF of Denmark's Elitedivisionen and FC Fleury 91 in the Division 1 Féminine.
+Stine Sandbech (born 24 January 1996) is a Danish professional footballer who plays as a defender for Damallsvenskan club BK Häcken and the Denmark national team.
+Sandbech previously appeared for A-Liga club Brøndby, Première Ligue club Fleury, and Women's Super League side Aston Villa.
+Larsen started her career as a forward, but was converted to a defender for both her club and national teams starting in 2025.

 Club career

 After joining Brøndby IF as a 12-year-old, Larsen progressed into the first team in 2013 and quickly became an important player.
 Team coach Per Nielsen praised her as a potential female Kim Vilfort.

-On 30 July 2020, Larsen signed for newly-promoted Aston Villa in the Women's Super League.
+On 30 July 2020, Larsen signed for newly promoted Aston Villa in the Women's Super League.

 International career

 Larsen made her senior international debut for Denmark in January 2015, starting a 1–1 friendly draw with New Zealand in Belek, Turkey.
 Although she began her national team career as a defender, versatile Larsen was named as a forward for a UEFA European Championship 2017 qualifying Group 4 win over Slovakia in June 2016.
 Due to tournament-ending injuries to teammates Janni Arnth and Mie Leth Jans, Larsen was reverted to playing as a defender for the national team at the UEFA European Championship 2017 and has been a starter in the defence since.